Home Politics and Current Affairs Niti for Nyaya: Visioning ‘Uniform Civil Code’ as a political peg for...

 The time frame of 1955-56 was considered a crucial span in the dynamics of Hindu personal laws when the then Prime Minister of India, Pandit Jawaharlal Neheru was assisted by Baba Ambedkar in addressing the irregularities in Hindu personal laws through the Hindu Code Bill and finally codifying a series of legislations like ‘The Hindu Marriage Act 1956', ‘The Hindu Succession Act 1956', ‘The Hindu Minority and Guardianship Act 1956', and ‘The Hindu Adoptions and Maintenance Act 1956' etc abolishing religious laws in favour of a common law code.

 Judicial review and judicial activism in India are also abundant with exemplary instances when the courts have plunged into legal politicking and socio-reformative crusading whistleblowing the gender discriminative mandates that personal laws embede beneth the upper stratum of religious dictations.
-Citing examples ,the Mitaksara school of Hindu law deprived hindu daughters of their rights or joint heirship in their parental property until the Lata Mittal (1985) case wherein judiciary barged in, to ensure equal rights of daughters in ancestral property.
+Citing examples ,the Mitaksara school of Hindu law deprived hindu daughters of their rights or joint heirship in their parental property until the Lata Mittal (1985) case wherein barged in, to ensure equal rights of daughters in ancestral property.
 In C Masilamani Mudaliar v.
 Idol of Sri Swaminathaswami Thirukoil, 1996 the Court pressed for rectification of pre-existing gender-based inequalities and disabilities in matters related to property rights of Hindu female.Issuing strong-worded observations the Court opined that “The basic structure permeates equality of status and opportunity.
 The personal laws conferring inferior status on women is anathema to equality.
 Personal laws are derived not from the Constitution but from the religious scriptures.
 The laws thus derived must be consistent with the Constitution least they became void under Article 13 if they violated fundamental rights.”

-In similar instances, the Kerela in December 2022, struck down a key condition for divorce among Christians, bringing the law at par with Hindu and other Marriage Acts .
+In similar instances, the in December 2022, struck down a key condition for divorce among Christians, bringing the law at par with Hindu and other Marriage Acts .
 The Court held that the ‘One-Year Wait' precondition for filling mutual divorce under ‘The Christian Divorce Act ,1869' is unconstitutional, violates fundamental rights and therefore should be amended.
 Moreover, under the ‘Christian Marriage Act of 1872', ‘adultery' cannot be framed as a ‘valid ground for divorce' by the Christian wife.
 However, the Christian husband can divorce a Christian wife on the ground of ‘adultery'.
-Such inconsistencies in these antiquated laws were pinpointed by the in Annie E.J vs. Union of India , terming them violative of Article 21 and Article 14 of the Constitution of India.
+Such inconsistencies in these antiquated laws were pinpointed by the Kerela High Court in Annie E.J vs. Union of India , terming them violative of Article 21 and Article 14 of the Constitution of India.

 The rigorous conundrum pertaining to the need for Uniform Civil Code in India was triggered in 1985 by the legal-political …….,Shah Bano Begum vs. Union of India wherein the Supreme Court of India look one a huge leap forward to look past the narrow burrows of personal laws for the sake of Constitutional morality.
 In this case the Court ,by allowing Muslim women to avail maintenance under Sec.
 125 of the CrPC pressed for introduction of the UCC for Constitutional ethics and protection of women burdened under the irrational, regressive and outdated personal laws.
 The landmark judgement in Shayara Bano vs. Union of India (2017) that declared ‘unilateral instantaneous divorce' or talak-e-bidat(triple talaq) unconstitutional flagged off another navigation of hope in rippled waters.